cs3216/cs3216.github.io/assignments/facebook.md

 website](http://www.google.com/analytics/) and create an account.
 You might also want to take a look at the [Social Interactions](https://developers.google.com/analytics/devguides/platform/social-interactions) feature for additional metrics on your users.
+Note that you have to have installed Google Analytics for at least 48 hours before the submission deadline as Analytics only updates its reports once per day.

 Do note that Google Analytics is not the only tool to get metrics on your users.
 You can also use [Facebook